Adding a Site (Tips & Tricks)

 - Use the search in the upper right corner of the Quality Assurance Overview page

-If you find pages or sub-directories that you do not want to check, you can use exclusions or aliases.
+If you find pages or sub-directories that you do not want to check, you can use Site Content Settings.

-Exclusions should be used if you do not want to check links anymore (for errors), aliases should be used if you do not want to index the pages anymore.
-Learn more about how exclusions and aliases work.
+Site Content should be used if you do not want to check links anymore (for errors), and proper settings should be used if you do not want to index the pages anymore.
+Learn more about how Site Content Settings work.

 Configure user access for the site.